-In an effort to keep students reading over the summer, each child will be given a summer reading journal for a mandatory summer reading program that is based on student choice.
+In an effort to keep students reading over the summer, each child has a mandatory summer reading program that is based on student choice.

 The second part involves writing.
-Students need to record their choice books.
+Students need to record their choice of books.
 Maybe younger students want to keep a list of books they like and do not like.
 Maybe they have an author they like and want to share this author's books.
 Maybe they want to create a new cover to the book or illustrate a favorite part or create characters.
 Maybe they want to write down parts that they liked.
+We did not give out a journal this year so please use any notebook.
 It is their journal to reflect on their reading.
 It is up to the student.
 The hope is that the teachers and students can share books they read over the summer to start the year off reading!
 This summer reading journal will be collected on the first day of school and will be their first grade.
 Some ideas are listed in the letter below.